 The site configuration file can contain a global section called <parameters/> and one <node/> section for each node to be remotely configured (see the configuration file example in Appendix B).
-Each <node/> section must be qualified with the host name of the target node, for example:
+Each <node/> section must be qualified with a comma-separated list of host names of the target nodes where the service must be deployed, for example:

-<node name="lxb1428.cern.ch">
+'''

+<node name="host1.domain.com, host2.domain.com, ..., hostN.domain.com">

 ...

 </node>

+'''

-where the host name must be the value of the \$HOSTNAME environment variable on the node.
+where hostX.domain.com must be the output of the command 'hostname -f' on the target node.
 The <parameters/> section contains parameters that apply to all nodes referencing the site configuration file.

 The <node/> sections can contain the same parameters that are defined in the local configuration files.
 If more than one service is installed on a node, the corresponding <node/> section can contain a combination of all parameters of the individual configuration files.
-For example if a node runs both the WMS and the LB Server services, then the corresponding <node/> section in the site configuration file may contain a combination of the parameters contained in the local configuration files for the WMS and the LB Server modules.
+For example if a node runs the WMS and the LB Server services, then the corresponding <node/> section in the site configuration file may contain a combination of the parameters contained in the local configuration files for the WMS and the LB Server modules.